 What I said to Katie:

 I am so sad for you, and I am 100% supportive on the whole cranky thing.
 I am soooooo not going to say, “Just relax; it will happen.”
-I have a 13-year-old and baby #2 never happened.
+I have a 13-year-old and Baby #2 never happened.
 A few years back, I had to have a hysterectomy, and with a husband who does not believe that adoption is right for our family, it will never happen.
-I have a daughter who aches for that sibling as much as I do, who burst into tears the day she realized she will never be an aunt… and it isn’t going to happen.
+I have a child who aches for that sibling as much as I do, who burst into tears the day he realized she will never be an uncle… and it isn’t going to happen.
 But I have to trust that God’s plans are right for me, that of course he knew I would be getting this rats’n frats’n MS – he gave me the most special kind! – and that I would have as much as I could handle dealing with that.
 And it’s not as though he hasn’t blessed me: I have a loving husband, a beautiful child, a wonderful supportive family.
 Yep, I have all those things AND an ache in my heart that will probably always be there.
 Maybe they are there to help me through it.

 You know, I always tell Quinland that everyone has a challenge in their life, even the people who seem to have it all going perfectly.
 I guess I need to listen to myself.
 Maybe this ache for a larger family is just my hidden challenge.
 I hope it is only a temporary one for you, but maybe you’re going through it now, and sharing it, to help someone else with their situation… or to prepare you for a different situation in your future…

 Edited: I deleted a bunch of stuff.
 See my next post for details.

 - I’m grateful! for my loving husband, my beautiful child, and my wonderful supportive family.
 Love you guys!